Wally Hickel: Business career

 The Hotel Captain Cook in December 2008, looking westerly from the corner of Fifth Avenue and I Street.
 Hickel's office was located on the second floor, immediately to the right of the camera position.

 Wally Hickel was a prominent real estate developer and successful businessman, with a focus on hotels and shopping centers.
 As chairman of the Hickel Investment Company, he oversaw the construction and operation of numerous properties, including those built to house Safeway's initial stores in Alaska.

 In 1964, Hickel decided to build a high-rise luxury hotel in downtown Anchorage following the devastating 1964 Alaska earthquake.
 Despite skepticism that the area could not be redeveloped extensively, he chose a site close to one of the largest landslides in the area as a show of confidence in the city's future.
 The result was the Hotel Captain Cook, a nine-story luxury hotel that opened in 1965 on Fourth Avenue, adjacent to the historic Wendler Building.

 Hickel's confidence in the project was not misplaced, as the hotel grew to become a major landmark in Anchorage.
 A fifteen-story tower was added in 1972, followed by an eighteen-story tower in 1978.
 Today, the Hotel Captain Cook covers almost an entire city block and includes a connected parking garage covering another half-block.
+The hotel is a member of Historic Hotels of America, an official program of the National Trust for Historic Preservation.

 Overall, Hickel's business career was marked by a commitment to development that balanced economic growth with environmental responsibility.
 His success as a businessman provided him with the resources and platform to pursue public service and activism, where he continued to advocate for sustainable development and environmental protection.